From Larkspur to Clansman Part 5b in a series of articles by G8DXU

 When the set is switched on a 2kHz tone should be heard from the handset or headset, this indicates that the PLL has not locked and normally stops when the correct range switch setting is selected.

-In faulty sets this warning tone is often continuous and often indicates failure of the Power Supply 110V line, PLL module or perhaps switch contacts in the Turret assembly..
+In faulty sets this warning tone is often continuous and usually indicates failure of the Power Supply 110V line, PLL module or perhaps switch contacts in the Turret assembly..

 When encountering a faulty RT320 the first port of call is the Power Supply module.

-Remove the top case of the module and check that there is around 130V at the checkpoint.
-Also test the voltage at the output of the series stabiliser, which should be approximately110V
+Remove the top case of the module and check that there is around 121V at checkpoint (TP2) on board 5b.
+Also test the voltage at the output of the series stabiliser is about 110V.

 Further detail on repair is beyond the scope of this article but may follow in future notes should there be sufficient feedback from readers.

 Test Kit Radio RT320

 This is an essential kit for those undertaking regular service works on the RT320.